 More than 300 people have taken part in this Masters-level programme of practical skills for staff delivering care, NHS managers, partners and commissioners since its launch in 2016.
-Our 13th cohort starts in October 2022.
-We will be seeking applications to join the 14th cohort early in 2023.
+Our 14th cohort starts in March 2023.

 The programme, now delivered entirely online, aims to support healthcare staff in addressing the need for quality improvement, better patient outcomes and to manage organisational change within constrained resources and in a rapidly evolving world.
 Applicants must be based in the South East of England.
 Applications are particularly encouraged from allied health professionals.

 Tracey Marriott, the Director of Clinical Innovation Adoption at the Oxford AHSN, said: “Frontline staff know the challenges and often have a solution.
 This programme helps them make it a reality.”

 It gives NHS staff the skills, tools, knowledge and understanding they need including stakeholder engagement, evidence collection and analysis, business case writing, procurement, managing change and collaborative working across the healthcare system to support adoption at scale.

 Examples of projects successfully implemented by NHS staff having completed the programme include:

 - delivering intravenous antibiotic treatment in patients’ own homes

 - artificial intelligence in head trauma and lung cancer diagnosis